influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/basic-query.md

 - Columns listed in the query's `SELECT` clause
 - A `time` column that contains the timestamp for the record or the group
-- An `iox::measurement` column that contains the record's measurement (table) name
+- An `iox::measurement` column that contains the record's [table](/influxdb/clustered/reference/glossary/#table) name
 - Columns listed in the query's `GROUP BY` clause; each row in the result set contains the values used for grouping

 ### GROUP BY result columns